akhodakivskiy/VimFx/documentation/options.md

 that didn’t occur within a fixed number of milliseconds after your last interaction (click or keypress).
 However, this proved to be too aggressive, preventing too much focusing.
-In other words, the time-based check was not sufficent to distinguish between inteded focusing and automatic unwanted focusing.
+In other words, the time-based check was not sufficient to distinguish between intended focusing and automatic unwanted focusing.
 It made things worse more than it helped.
 Since these cases are so difficult (if not impossible) to detect, it is better to leave them.
 Thankfully they are not very common.